 I don’t think we want to read too much into this, try to see an allegory that vilifies Audrey II as a “bossy bottom” or any such thing.
 But a florist becomes a killer when the only man who’s ever been nice to him starts taking his blood?
 It’s hard not to feel the specter of AIDS hanging over the show.
 And remember, the play ends with Audrey II not only consuming Seymour, but spreading across the country as invasive clippings take root in new communities and find new, impressionable young men to corrupt.

 But what of the movie?
-Where the plant doesn’t get to take route, where Seymour not only vanquishes the villain, but achieves his happily ever after with a heterosexual* marriage and no consequences for his murders and destruction?
+Where the plant doesn’t get to take root, where Seymour not only vanquishes the villain, but achieves his happily ever after with a heterosexual* marriage and no consequences for his murders and destruction?
 Was it a necessary optimism or a whitewashing of Seymour’s (and the text’s) queerness?
 And we’ve already talked about how over time audiences have pushed back against the happy ending of the film (despite test audiences at the time of the film’s release insisting on it), so maybe that optimism is false optimism before a time when we really had any hope of getting out from under AIDS.

 *Is Seymour’s movie marriage really heterosexual, or is Audrey so close to the platonic ideal of a drag queen as to stand in for one?
 I think one can make that case, but this essay is long enough as it is.